Poland: Country and Foreign Investment

 Internet and Telecommunications

-Coverage with regard to cellular phones is generally good, although there are some areas in the east of the country that are still not particularly well served.
+Coverage of mobile phones is generally good, although there are some areas in the east of the country that are still not particularly well served.

-According to various sources, internet access in Poland is amongst the most expensive in Europe, which possibly accounts for broadband penetration figures for 2008 of just 20 million.
-Nevertheless, Voice over Internet Protocol (VoIP) services are gaining in popularity in Poland.
+According to various sources, internet access in Poland is among the most expensive in Europe.
+Nevertheless, voice over internet protocol (VOIP) services are gaining in popularity in Poland.

-The broadcasting market in Poland, meanwhile, is the largest in the Central and Eastern European region, with freedom of information permitted, subject to certain restrictions (mainly to do with certain types of commentary on the government).
+The broadcasting market in Poland, meanwhile, is the largest in central and eastern Europe, with freedom of information permitted, subject to certain restrictions (mainly to do with certain types of commentary on the government).